Opernhaus Wuppertal

 Can I buy tickets online?

-Yes, tickets can typically be purchased online through the official website.
-It’s wise to book in advance, especially for popular performances.
+Yes, tickets can often be purchased through the official website.
+Check for availability and any special promotions.

 Are there restrooms and cafes?